irobot-ros/ros2-performance/README.md

  - **[irobot_interfaces_plugin](irobot_interfaces_plugin)**: this package is a `performance_test_factory_plugin` that provides all the interfaces used in the iRobot system topologies.
  - **[irobot_benchmark](irobot_benchmark)**: this package provides our main benchmark application.
  This executable can load one or multiple json topologies and it creates a ROS2 system running in a specific process from each of them.
- It also contains the json topologies used for iRobot performance evaluation.
+ It also contains sample json topologies.
  - **[composition_benchmark](composition_benchmark)**: this package contains applications and tools that can be used to profile ROS 2 composition concepts.

 ## External tools and resources